 W E Monro

-William Ernest Monro (1867-1945) became the partner of W E Seth Smith in 1905, though he maintained a separate identity in directories, cross-referenced to the main practice of Seth-Smith and Monro, with an address at 14 Lincoln’s Inn Fields (KD/L).
-Although his main residence was in St John’s Wood, where he died, he was in 1911 living in Hove, though no work in Sussex in which he was involved personally is known.
+William Ernest Monro (1867-1945) became the partner of W E Seth Smith in 1905 at 46 Lincoln’s Inn Fields, though he maintained a separate identity in directories, cross-referenced to the main practice of Seth-Smith and Monro, with an address at 14 Lincoln’s Inn Fields (KD/L).
+To complicate matters further, A R G Fenning, Seth-Smith’s associate though probably never a full partner who had been using 46 Lincoln’s Inn Fields since at least 1889 continued to do so, though only on a part-time basis as his practice was increasingly centred on Eastbourne.
+Although his main residence was in St John’s Wood, where he died, Monro was in 1911 living in Hove, though no work in Sussex in which he was involved personally is known.
 Well after his death his name remained associated with the practice, as in 1957, when the design for St John Meads was finalised.
 By that year the practice had become Seth Smith, Monro and A E Matthew (see this section above for the last) and its address had changed to Grays Inn.

 Designed: (In name only) Eastbourne, – St John Meads (1955-57)